vivek-rx/sgbrmh-alumni-connect/database/ALUMNI_INVITATIONS_README.md

 ### Test Invite Batchmate:
 1. Login as a verified user
-2. Go to Alumni Directory
+2. Go to Year Book
 3. Click "Invite Batchmate" button
 4. Fill in name and email
 5. Submit invitation